Stimson House: Edward Maier

-Fraternity hijinks
+Fraternity imprisonments and assaults

 In 1940, the Maier family sold the house to USC's Pi Kappa Alpha fraternity for $20,000—about 13% of the original cost of construction.
 In their first year of occupancy, the Pi Kappa Alpha fraternity put Stimson House at the center of a near riot among USC students.
 Members of a UCLA fraternity prematurely set the traditional USC bonfire ablaze early in the morning before the scheduled event.
 Two of the UCLA students were captured by members of the USC fraternity and returned to Stimson House.
 In response to the acts of the UCLA students, 800 Trojans set fires in the streets with makeshift piles of sticks, boxes, crates, wooden benches and anything else that would burn.
 When firemen arrived, a "solid wall of undergraduates" blocked their access to the nearest fireplug.
 Firemen doused the students with their fire hoses, and police unsheathed their billy clubs to avert a riot.
 Two hours later, the two captured UCLA students were displayed to reporters "imprisoned in the 'catacombs of Stimson House.
 The two young men had been stripped of their clothing, their bodies smeared with black paint, and on the chest of each was written the letters "S.C."
 Their heads had also been shaved, leaving only a topknot with a circle of black paint creating the appearance of an Iroquois Indian.
 Both had been spanked until sitting was uncomfortable, and the two were "guarded in their cell by more than 100 husky Trojans."
 One of the captured UCLA students was the son of Los Angeles Police Chief Hohmann who said, "Bob (his son) got himself into this, and he'll have to take his medicine."

 In 1996, the Pi Kappa Alphas held a reunion at Stimson house, which they had referred to as the "Red Castle."
 They found the iron-gated wine cellar just as it was when errant pledges (and UCLA prisoners) were locked inside and sprayed with a hose.
 Memories flowed as the fraternity brothers gathered at the house, one recalling his proposal to his wife on the stairs of the house, and another recalling pelting a pledge with eggs from the same staircase, only to discover that the pledge was allergic to eggs—paramedics had to be called when his eyes swelled closed.
 One of the returning fraternity members recalled that, as a pledge, he crawled through an air shaft to escape from the catacombs and, covered with soot, appeared at the door of a neighbor asking if he might use the phone—the neighbor being Mrs. Doheny, who later bought Stimson House to rid herself of the Pi Kappa Alphas.